 The priest and the Levite pass by the injured Israelite, but a Samaritan stops to help.
 He bandages his wounds, probably tearing up his own garments to use.
 He uses his own wine as an antiseptic and oil as a balm and anodyne to sanitize and seal the wounds.
 He puts the injured man on his own donkey, even though it means walking beside him the rest of the way.
 He brings the man to an inn, spends the night with him to take care of him.
-And then he gives the inn keeper two silver coins, which would have been enough for two months' room and board, to make sure the man is taken care of until he returns.
+And then he gives the innkeeper two silver coins, which would have been enough for two months' room and board, to make sure the man is taken care of until he returns.

-Certainly the lengths this Samaritan goes to for a complete stranger are impressive enough.
+Certainly, the lengths this Samaritan goes to for a complete stranger are impressive enough.
 But it becomes even more impressive when you understand who the Samaritans were.
 The Samaritans were hated by Israelites, and they hated the Jews in return.
 The Samaritans were the descendants of Israelites who had intermarried with non-Jewish people during Israel's time in exile.
 The Jews considered them half-breeds, religious apostates who had taken their religion and blended it with pagan practices.
-In fact, when the Pharisees want to insult Jesus, in John 8:48, they say, "Aren't we right in saying that you are a Samaritan and demonpossessed?"
+In fact, when the Pharisees want to insult Jesus, in John 8:48, they say that he is a demon-possessed Samaritan!
 The Jews hated the Samaritans and looked down on them.
-The feeling Jesus' listeners would have had as they heard a Samaritan raised up as the example of neighborly love and virtue would have perhaps what a patriotic American might feel were Jesus to raise up a member of Al Qaeda as the hero of the story.
+The feeling Jesus' listeners would have had as they heard a Samaritan raised up as the example of neighborly love and virtue would have perhaps been like what a patriotic American might feel were Jesus to raise up a member of the Taliban as the hero of the story.